About the path

 - Gollan Road.

-There are public toliets adjacent to the Mountain Road entrance.
+There are public toilets adjacent to the Mountain Road entrance.

 Head up the sealed path which is now closed to vehicles.
 There are some steep sections along the walk and series of steps to get to the tihi (summit).